 It seems like ether would be a certain repository of ‘subtle sounds’, thoughts, mental images, into which artists seem to be mentally connecting to find or place their inspiration.
 We choose from images, sounds, feelings… ‘in the air’ through the medium of subtle existence that we choose to identify with at a given moment (the subtle body of a being is described by different schools of though in different ways, but mostly it is understood to be made of limited particles composing mind, intelligence and ego, and one or more unlimited particles, the atma or the ‘self’, the observer and activator; an atma is said to be able to choose to identify with any subtle level limited particles and think that this is its nature, or it may be free of identification with limited particles altogether), and give it our own individual interpretation.
 It is beautiful to live in a world where one may find like minded individuals in their own line of work.

 An interesting artist I recently encountered was Nikolay Eremin of Nimere perfumes, an indie perfumer from St. Petersburgh.
-When I was searching for press articles on the Mandala of Desires dress, I discovered a fragrance by the same name, created in the same year as my sculpture dress.
+When I was searching for press articles on the Mandala of Desires dress, I discovered a fragrance by the same name, created in the same year as the sculpture dress I created.
 Nikolai and me soon connected online and both marvelled at the seeming coincidence.
 He sent me a sample of the mesmerising fragrance.

 When I applied the fragrance, I remembered the scent of the whorl of a lotus flower, enveloped in strong layers of the following notes: